PrathmeshWalunj/news-scraper-RSS-feedparser/README.md

 # News-scraper-RSS-feedparser
 This project is a news scraper that extracts the latest articles from various news sources using RSS feeds and processes them with Feedparser.
 It fetches news articles based on a user-specified keyword (e.g., company names like "Tesla"), summarizes them, performs sentiment analysis, and provides a structured report.

+🔧 Installation
+Clone the repo locally.
+Use the package manager pip to install the requirements.